 Follow these daily tips to help minimize the chance of costly dryer fires.

-Grain dryer fires present a daily, ongoing risk for certain agribusinesses, such as biodiesel and ethanol plants, but harvest season extends those hazards to encompass many more operations.
+Grain dryer fires present a daily, ongoing risk for certain agribusinesses, but harvest season extends those hazards to encompass many more operations.

 Losses in a grain dryer fire aren’t limited to dryer equipment and grain.
 Grain dryer fires can also result in considerable downtime, which could force your customers to take their business elsewhere.
 When that happens, customers could be lost for the season or an extended period of time — maybe forever.
 The direct and indirect costs associated with dryer fires can be extensive, so precautions should be taken at every step.